nsriedl/DS_2020_final_project/README.md

     population growth relying more on fossil fuels?

-3. Clean Energy & Economic Development: How does access to renewable (clean) energy correlate with GDP and energy per capita?
+3. Clean Energy & Economic Development: How does access to renewable (clean) energy correlate with GDP and energy per capital?

-4. Renewable Growth in Developing Nations: Which developing nations show the strongest renewable expansion despite low GDP?

-5. Energy Consumption & Time: How has the amount of fossil fuel vs renewable consumed changed over time?
+4. Energy Consumption & Time: How has the amount of fossil fuel vs renewable consumed changed over time?

-6. Electricity Generation: Which countries have had the highest electricity generation over the years and how does this compare to their fossil fuel and renewable energy consumption?
+5. Electricity Generation: Which countries have had the highest electricity generation over the years and how does this compare to their fossil fuel and renewable energy consumption?